 When considering you for a loan, mortgage lenders will review your credit report and use the information found there to decide:

 Your credit report displays your credit history and the credit score derived from this history.
 Your credit score, shown as a number, provides lenders with a fast and objective way to predict how likely you are to repay a loan.

 Because your credit history follows you throughout your life, making good credit decisions along the way will help a great deal when you're ready to start the homebuying process.

 PHH Mortgage can help you gain a better understanding of credit and show you how to maintain a good credit rating.
-Read answers to some frequently asked questions about credit, or read our full Credit Guide.
-You can also contact one of our experienced mortgage representatives at (800) 451-1895 to discuss your personal situation.
+Read answers to some frequently asked questions about credit.
+You can also contact one of our experienced loan officer at (855) 233-9749 to discuss your personal situation.